samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 apply
    foo
       arg1:value of argument
-      some-static
-         static_node:static_value
+      some-static-node:static-value
 ```

 Notice how the nodes from your template lambda object have been copied as children into your **[apply]**
 node, while during this _"copying process"_, the arguments you supplied to **[apply]** have been used
-to perform substitutions of all nodes in your template lambda having a value of `{xxx}`, where xxx is
+to perform substitutions on all nodes in your template lambda having a value of `{xxx}`, where xxx is
 your argument name.
 In the above example for instance the `{arg1:some_arg}` template node had its value
 replaced by the value of the **[some_arg]** node passed in as a parameter to **[apply]**.
-So the name of
+If the name of
-the argument to **[apply]**, matches the value of your template node - Then the value of your argument
+the argument to **[apply]**, matches the value of your template node wrapped inside curly braces - Then
-becomes the value of your template node.
+the value of your argument to apply becomes the _new value_ of your template node after substitution has
+been performed.

 Only node values starting out with `{` and ending with `}` will be substituted, and you are expected to provide
 all arguments found in the template lambda object, or the invocation will fail, resulting in an exception.
 This
 allows you to create _"template lambda objects"_ that you dynamically transform into something else, without
-really caring about its original structure, bvut rather only its set of arguments.
-This slot leaves all other
+really caring about its original structure, but rather only its set of dynamic substitution arguments.
+This
-nodes as is.
+slot leaves all other nodes as is.

 Basically, the way it works, is that it takes your expression, and recursively iterate each node below the
-result of your expression, checks to see if the node's value is an argument such as e.g. `{howdy}` above is -
+result of your expression, checks to see if the node's value is an argument such as e.g. `{howdy}` -
 And if so, it substitutes the `{howdy}` parts with the value of the argument you are expected to supply to your
-invocation having the name of `howdy`.
+invocation having the name **[howdy]**.

 You can also reference the same argument multiple times in your template, in addition to create arguments that
-are by themselves lambda objects, instead of simple values.
+are lambda objects instead of simple values.
 Below is an example of both of these constructs.

 ```
 .lambda
    foo
-      arg1:{some_arg1}
-      arg2:{some_arg1}
-      arg3:{some_arg2}
+      foo1:{arg1}
+      foo2:{arg1}
+      foo3:{arg2}
 apply:x:-
-   some_arg1:int:5
-   some_arg2
+   arg1:int:5
+   arg2
       this:is
          an:entire
          lambda:object
-      used_as_an_argument
+      used_as_an_argument:int:7
 ```

 The above will result in the following.